Starting a childcare centre

 Use the KVK Company Counter to find out how many chilcare centres there are in your area.

 To be allowed to take care of children, you must have the right training.
-There are several diplomas valid in childcare, but you need at least a diploma pedagogical assistant (pedagogisch medewerker) mbo level 3.
+There are several diplomas valid in childcare.
+For staff working in the group, at least 1 person must have a diploma pedagogical assistant (pedagogisch medewerker) level 3.

 With the diploma check (in Dutch) of Kinderopvang Werkt! you can check whether your employees have the right diplomas.
 Or which certificates they still need to obtain to meet the requirements under the Childcare Act (wet kinderopvang, in Dutch).